 - Touch and hold the edge of the test strip to the drop of blood and wait for the result.

-Why should I keep a record of my blood glucose levels?
+How do I keep track of my blood glucose results?